Danger for drivers

 It is dangerous for drivers and riders to take stimulants and other illegal drugs.
 Cannabis, cocaine and similar drugs affect your driving skills and concentration, even though you may think you are driving well.

 Prescription drugs and over the counter medicines can also reduce your ability to drive safely.
 Mixing one drug with another, or mixing alcohol with other drugs, increases your risk of having a crash.

 Our Drug driving trauma trends (PDF, 217Kb) provides an overview on drug driving involvement in NSW.

 Mobile Drug Testing (MDT)

 Roadside MDT by NSW Police operates alongside RBT for alcohol.
-MDT is increasing, with police conducting about 100,000 roadside drug tests each year in NSW.
+MDT is increasing, with police conducting up to 200,000 roadside drug tests in NSW by the year 2020.

 Plan ahead to get home

 Our Getting home safely tips can help you plan ahead to avoid trying to drive if you are affected by alcohol or other drugs.

 If you need help with alcohol or other drugs, call the Alcohol and Drug Information Service on (02) 9361 8000 or the 24-hour support line on 1800 422 599.